 DO I NEED A VACCINE?

 The current entry restrictions do not have mandatory Covid vaccine requirements.
-However, Thailand’s Prime Minister has announced plans to fully reopen the country to vaccinated foreign tourists by mid-October 2021.
-Basically, if you're fully vaxxed it'll definitely be easier for you to travel to Thailand when it opens.
+However, Thailand’s Prime Minister has announced plans to fully reopen the country to vaccinated foreign tourists in November 2021.
+Basically, if you're jabbed it'll be easier for you to travel to Thailand when it fully reopens.
 Read more.

 PROOF OF INSURANCE

 Travellers must present proof of medical insurance guaranteeing that the provider can cover a minimum of $100 000 USD (or local currency equivalent) for treatment during their stay.

 Fully vaccinated travellers arriving in Phuket or Samui under the Sandbox Programme from July 2021 are exempt from a strict quarantine, but must have pre-booked accomodation for 7 days in a 'Sandbox' area certified by the Amazing Thailand Safety & Health Administration (SHA).

 Fully-vaxxed arrivals from approved countries will not need to quarantine from November 2021 according to the Thailand tourism board.

 All arrivals in Thailand must register with the ThailandPlus app to monitor virus spread.

 RESTRICTIONS & OPEN TOURIST ATTRACTIONS